 The depth of Robert’s lack of understanding of the Bible message is exposed when he suggests that the article advocates a return to Puritan days, “where parishioners had no input to how the Bible is interpreted”; as if the Bible responds to fashion or need.
 The Bible is clear, easy to understand by those who study it and, contrary to what Robert says, not open to individual interpretation.
 God is not interested in the opinions of His followers, just their obedience.

 The True Voice article does not promote any sect or culture or time; it promotes the true church of Jesus Christ which has been distorted out of all recognition by modern Christianity.

 If The Voice of South Lafford is a community magazine, let it focus on the jumble sales, art groups and good causes.
-If it aspires to promote spirituality, biblical truth and belief in God, then it had better do that accurately; otherwise it will continue to receive my somewhat irrelevant condemnation, but more importantly, that of our God.
+If it aspires to promote spirituality, biblical truth and belief in God, then it had better do that accurately; otherwise it will continue to receive my somewhat irrelevant condemnation, but I suspect, more importantly, that of our God.

 I hope that Robert, and everyone else who are satisfied with lukewarm, superficial Christianity, will come to recognise the benefit of digging for ultimate truth – not only in this life, but for the assurance of the next.
 Join me in creating a branch of the true church; faithfully seeking out and following the ways of Jesus.
 Contact me here.